 After recovering in the Neuro ICU and other neuro-dedicated units, our patients may stay in our nationally accredited rehabilitation unit for additional care before going home.
 We offer inpatient rehabilitation services, including therapy services and education.

-Our hospitals have earned the American Heart Association and the American Stroke Association's 2022 Get with the Guidelines awards for stroke care.
+Our hospitals have earned the American Heart Association and the American Stroke Association's 2023 Get With the Guidelines awards for stroke care.